MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug background processes.md

 -`api/.env.teamsfx.local:` environment variables file for Azure functions.
 The values of each environment variable  generates and saves during local debug.

-## How to customize Teams Toolkit local debug
+## Customize Teams Toolkit local debug

-## Skip checking some prerequisites
+### Skip checking some prerequisites

 In Visual Studio Code settings, uncheck the items to skip checking some prerequisites.
+The following image shows the list that can be unchecked:

 :::image type="content" source="../assets/images/teams-toolkit-v2/prerequisite check.png" alt-text="vsc setting":::

-## Use your own bot endpoint
+### Use your own bot endpoint

 1. In Visual Studio Code settings, uncheck Ensure Ngrok is installed and started (ngrok).

 1. Set botDomain and botEndpoint configuration in `.fx/configs/localSettings.json` to your own domain and endpoint.

-## Use your own development certificate
+### Use your own development certificate

 1. In Visual Studio Code settings, uncheck Ensure development certificate is trusted (devCert).

 1. Set sslCertFile and sslKeyFile configuration in `.fx/configs/localSettings.json` to your own certificate file path and key file path.

-## Use your own start scripts to start app services
+### Use your own start scripts to start app services

 1. For tab, update `dev:teamsfx script in tabs/package.json`.